fkrisi11/Blackout/README.md

 General info
 ------------
 You can use the context menu in the taskbar to:
-- Change on what monitor Blackout should appear
+- Change on what monitor Blackout should appear on
 - Close the program

 Key bindings<br>